RCasatta/firma2/README.md

 * pay to taproot (bip86)
 * pay to witness public key hash (bip84)
+* pay to witness public key hash nested in pay to script hash (bip49)
+* pay to public key hash (bip44)

 Can be used on an offline computer, transporting data via QR codes and off-the-shelf barcode readers.

 This is opinionated:

 * only cli, no gui
-* only single signature standard descriptors bip44, bip49,bip86, bip84
+* only single signature standard descriptors bip44, bip49, bip86, bip84

+## Use cases

+* Signing transactions on an offline computer
+* Pre-signing locktimed transactions for inheritance

-## Example
+## Examples

 ### Setup with nix